memoz/acd-scripts/README_EN.md

 Amazon Cloud Drive (ACD) is a personal network drive service from Amazon.
 The scripts in this project wrap around some softwares under shell for easy big folder uploading.

 # Features
- - Do volume compression, encryption, testing, adding recovery files and uploading automatically to a given folder, then save the directory structure, password and other info to PostgreSQL database.
+ - Do volume compression, encryption, testing, adding recovery files and uploading automatically to a given folder, and save the directory structure, password and other info to PostgreSQL database.
  - Send email notifications for errors and completion.
  - Optional auto or manual step selections for interruption recovery.